-We conducted a feasibility study for us in the spring of 2015 to gage our capacity to raise money in the Rapid City Community.
-We got the results in the summer of 2015, and are encouraged that our campaign will be successful.
+We conducted a feasibility study in the spring of 2015 to gage our capacity to raise money in the Rapid City Community.
+We were encouraged that our campaign will be successful.

-We recruited four campaign co-chairs and a steering committee.
-We chose an architect and a construction manager at risk.
+We recruited four campaign co-chairs and a steering committee, chose an architect and a construction manager at risk.
 With the help of our community and many supporters, the dream became reality!

 Rapid City Awards Rural America Initiatives $2,000,000 in Vision Funds for the New Building!

-Rural America Initiatives is thrilled, humbled and proud to be the recipient of a $2,000,000 gift from the Rapid City's Vision Fund.
-This gift brings us to nearly half of our goal, and we have tremendous momentum moving forward.
+Rural America Initiatives was thrilled, humbled and proud to be the recipient of a $2,000,000 gift from the Rapid City's Vision Fund.
+This gift brought us to nearly half of our goal, and gave us tremendous momentum moving forward.